Sing Sing: Museum

 Plans to turn a portion of Sing Sing into a museum date back to 2002, when local officials sought to turn the old powerhouse into the museum, linked by a tunnel to a retired cell block, for $5 million.
 In 2007, the village of Ossining applied for $12.5 million in federal money for the project, at the time expected to cost $14 million.
 The proposed museum would display the Sing Sing story as it unfolded over time.

 Contribution to American English

-The expression "up the river" to describe someone in prison or heading to prison derives from the practice of sentencing people convicted in New York City to serve their terms in Sing Sing, which is located up the Hudson River from the city.
+The expression "up the river" to describe someone in prison or heading to prison derives from the practice of sentencing people convicted in New York City to serve their terms in Sing Sing prison, which is located up the Hudson River from the city.
 The slang expression dates from 1891.

+Wardens

+The wardens of Sing Sing are appointed by the Commissioner of the Department of Corrections and Community Supervision.